marcelklehr/prism.io/README.md

  * MESSAGE QUEUE!
 Once you start doing async stuff, you have multiple half-digested maessages -- bad thing.
 And a prefect race condition.
  * Authorization/Authentication
  * Investigate on webRTC's DataChannel (client-side peer-to-peer communication)
- * Otherwse make it scale without pain (for the admin, of course!
+ * Otherwise make it scale without pain (for the admin, of course!
 This is gonna be an ordeal for the programmer...)
+ * Perhaps remove socket.io as a dep and make people add their own transport layer
+ * Sync the dom directly, instead of innerHTML? -- check how meteor guys do it.. perhaps use https://github.com/tomhuda/metamorph.js
+ * multiple connections on one page

 ## Problems?
 Ideas?
 Inspiration?
 Submit an [issue](http://github.com/marcelklehr/prism.io/issues).
 Really!